David K. Yoo

 Asian American history, United States history, religion and Asian Americans.

-David K. Yoo is Professor of Asian American Studies and Director of the Asian American Studies Center at UCLA.
+David K. Yoo is Professor of Asian American Studies, and Vice Provost, Institute of American Cultures at UCLA.

 - Book, Contentious Spirits: Religion in Korean American History, 1903-1945 (Stanford: Stanford University Press, 2010).